Engagement and Support (Housing Options) team

-If you are finding it hard to pay your mortgage or facing repossession and have not been able to resolve the situation with your landlord or mortgage lender, or just need some initial advice, contact the Housing Options Team.
+If you are finding it hard to pay your mortgage or facing repossession and have not been able to resolve the situation with your landlord or mortgage lender, or just need some initial advice, contact the Engagement and Support Team.

 If you are living in a private rented property the Gov.uk website has lots of information to assist you with queries including repairs, arrears and disputes.

 If you are looking for private rented accommodation you could try contacting:

 These websites are for information only and not a recommendation from the Council.

 If you are a tenant or landlord and would like information and advice on your rights and responsibilities, how to deal with disagreements and fair rents, you may find the following websites useful: